-The premiums will be cost shared by the Employer and employee on a 50 - 50 basis provided the employee pays her or his portion of the premium for such coverage in advance, on a monthly basis.
+The premiums will be cost shared by the Employer and employee on a 50 - 50 basis provided the employee pays their portion of the premium for such coverage in advance, on a monthly basis.

-- (a) An employee under this agreement who is: - (1) eligible for, or who is receiving LTD benefits; - (2) presently participating in a superannuation plan under an employer-specific memorandum of agreement and is eligible for early retirement pension benefits under that plan; and - (3) not eligible for the LTD Plan Rehabilitation Provisions;
+- (a) An employee under this agreement who is: - (1) eligible for, or who is receiving LTD benefits;

+(2) presently participating in a superannuation plan under an employer-specific memorandum of agreement and is eligible for early retirement pension benefits under that plan; and shall apply for early retirement.

+(3) not eligible for the LTD Plan Rehabilitation Provisions;